exebook/trie4d/README.md

 ### My original 4-bit Trie.

-I come up with amazingly efficient and simple solution to slice a key in 4-bit "mini-characters" and thus have a bucket of 16 pointer size.
+I come up with a solution
+to slice a key in 4-bit "mini-characters" and thus have a bucket of 16 pointer size.
 Which gives surprisingly good performance, just a bit slower than trie-256 on lookup,